 Are there concerns about any long-term side effects?

 Given the new nature of the COVID-19 vaccine, there hasn’t been an opportunity to gather data on the vaccines’ long-term side effects.
-With the Pfizer/BioNTech vaccine, the FDA determined that there is no increased risk of adverse events within the first two months following vaccination.
+However, the FDA has determined that there is no increased risk of serious adverse events within the first two months following vaccination.
 The clinical trials will continue after EUA is issued to collect long-term safety data on these vaccines.
-The FDA’s analysis of the Moderna vaccine determined rates of serious side effects were similar in both the placebo and vaccine groups of the trial.
 The most noteworthy issue seen was Bell’s Palsy, a temporary paralysis of muscles in the face; however, the rate at which it occurred in the vaccine and placebo groups was not greater than the rate of incidence in the general population and therefore there is no evidence that these cases were linked to the vaccine.
 Some people who had had lip filler injections also experienced lip swelling after the vaccine.

 Can I get COVID-19 from the vaccine?

 No. Much like you don’t get influenza from a flu shot, it is not possible to get COVID-19 from a COVID-19 vaccine.
 You may feel unwell after getting vaccinated, and you will not have full protection from the virus until at least 14 days have passed from your second dose.
-Given our region’s widespread community transmission, that means you could still catch COVID-19 after being immunized and before your body’s immune system has reached its full ability to fight the virus.
+That means you could still catch COVID-19 after being immunized and before your body’s immune system has reached its full ability to fight the virus.
 In addition, much like the flu vaccine, COVID-19 vaccines are not 100% effective, which means there is a chance you could contract COVID-19.
 However, researchers believe you may be less likely to get as sick as you would if you were unvaccinated.